 - Acquire research skills and knowledge which are relevant to the counselling and psychotherapy field, and which can inform and enhance evidence based practice

 Minimum requirements BA/BSc (or equivalent) 2:i (Hons) in psychology, social sciences, arts-related subject; basic counselling skills training and evidence of experience, of forming and sustaining helping relationships (either employed or voluntary).
-(Where appropriate, applicants with significant relevant study and professional and personal development qualifications and experience which does not equate to graduate level, will be considered on a case by case basis).
+(Where appropriate, applicants with significant relevant study and professional and personal development qualifications and experience which does not equate to 2.i level, will be considered on a case by case basis).

 Demonstration of personal and practical readiness to train as a practising psychotherapist or psychotherapeutic counsellor.